-- A check of all accessible areas to occupants, including toilets - Closure of all windows and doors to prevent the spread of a fire - 6.9 To ensure Fire Wardens are competent in carrying out their duties, they must attend relevant training.
-This will be undertaken bi-annually with elearning refresher training alternate years.
+- 8.8 Fire wardens must react immediately, ensuring that people leave the building or site.
+A systematic sweep of the building or site must be carried out on their way out of the building and should include: - A check of all accessible areas to occupants, including toilets - Closure of all windows and doors to prevent the spread of a fire - 8.9 To ensure Fire Wardens are competent in carrying out their duties, they must attend relevant training.

-7. Fire Safety Equipment
+9. Fire Safety Equipment

-7.1 Fire safety equipment including fire alarms; emergency lighting; fire extinguishers; smoke vents; sprinkler systems and others will be serviced and maintenance in accordance with the relevant British Standards so that any aspect of Loreburn premises and any equipment provided in connection with assuring fire safety is maintained by a competent person; in a fit and efficient state; in efficient working order and in good repair.
+9.1 Fire safety equipment including fire alarms; emergency lighting; fire extinguishers; smoke vents; sprinkler systems and others will be serviced and maintenance in accordance with the relevant British Standards so that any aspect of Loreburn premises and any equipment provided in connection with assuring fire safety is maintained by a competent person; in a fit and efficient state; in efficient working order and in good repair.

-8. Fire Safety Signage
+10. Fire Safety Signage

-- 8.1 In all premises, standard fire safety signs will be displayed in the common escape routes, including fire action notices and no smoking notices.
+- 10.1 In all premises, standard fire safety signs will be displayed in the common escape routes, including fire action notices and no smoking notices.
 Where escape is possible in more than one direction, fire exit signs are provided to indicate the alternative escape routes.
-Fire Risk Assessments will provide recommendations on fire safety sign requirements and highlight any issues with current signage. - 8.2 Site specific checks will be made as part of regular ongoing Estate Management Inspections to ensure signage and escape routes are maintained and free from obstruction.
+Fire Risk Assessments will provide recommendations on fire safety sign requirements and highlight any issues with current signage. - 10.2 Site specific checks will be made as part of regular ongoing Estate Management Inspections to ensure signage and escape routes are maintained and free from obstruction.

-9. Staff Training & Development
+11. Staff Training & Development

-- 9.1 The successful implementation of the policy and supporting procedures is dependent on the knowledge and skills of staff implementing it. - 9.2 Training will be provided to relevant staff to ensure a consistent approach and ensure they are carry out the roles and duties linked to the application of this policy.
-See Sections 10 and 11 of Fire Safety Procedural Guide for more detail on training.
+- 11.1 The successful implementation of the policy and supporting procedures is dependent on the knowledge and skills of staff implementing it. - 11.2 Regular training will be provided to relevant staff to ensure a consistent approach and ensure they carry out the roles and duties linked to the application of this policy.
+See Sections 10 and 11 of Fire Safety Procedural Guide for more detail.

-10. Monitoring Fire Safety
+12. Monitoring Fire Safety

-- 10.1 The Fire Safety Strategy Group will scrutinise the process and outcomes relating to fire safety throughout all of the properties owned and managed by Loreburn Housing Association.

-- 10.2 The group will comprise of a group leader along with representatives from the following departments:

-- Asset Management

-- Development

-- Housing Services

-- Supported Housing (Young People)

-- Supported Housing (Older People)

-- 10.3 The remit of the group is as follows:

-- Regularly review the Fire Safety Policy to ensure it is still fit for purpose. - Identify areas that need to reviewed, or where there are gaps of information. - Develop procedures for advising customers and others of Fire Safety and Emergency Procedures. - Provide Health & Safety Executive Group with regular updates. - 10.4 Fire Safety Reports will be submitted every quarter to the Health & Safety Executive Group to provide an update on the progress of Fire Risk Assessments and the actions raised through fire risk assessments. - All fire safety related adverse events are reported in accordance with the Adverse Event Policy & Procedures.
-Information from these will also be reported to H&S Executive Group in the Adverse Events - Trends & Analysis report. - 10.6 KPIs will be included in all contracts for Fire Risk Assessments and works arising from FRAs in accordance with the Contract Management & Performance Monitoring Policy to monitor the performance of the supplier/contractor and to allow improvements to be made where necessary.
+- 12.1 The Fire Safety Strategy Group will scrutinise the process and outcomes relating to fire safety throughout all the properties owned and managed by Loreburn Housing Association. - 12.2 The group will comprise of a group leader along with representatives from the following departments: - Asset Management - Development - Housing Services - Supported Housing (Young People) - Supported Housing (Older People) - 12.3 The remit of the group is as follows: - Regularly review the Fire Safety Policy to ensure it is still fit for purpose. - Identify areas that need to reviewed, or where there are gaps of information. - Develop procedures for advising customers and others of Fire Safety and Emergency Procedures. - Provide Health & Safety Executive Group with regular updates. - 12.4 Fire Safety Reports will be submitted every quarter to the Health & Safety Executive Group to provide an update on the progress of Fire Risk Assessments and the actions raised through fire risk assessments. - 12.5 All fire safety related adverse events are reported in accordance with the Adverse Event Policy & Procedures.
+Information from these will also be reported to H&S Executive Group in the Adverse Events Trends & Analysis report.

-11. Complaints
+13. Complaints

-- 11.1 Loreburn has a commitment to valuing complaints and ensures the organisation benefits from feedback to identify areas for change or improvement. - 11.2 Loreburn has a Complaints Policy which ensures there are robust and effective procedures in place for complaints to be properly managed and acted upon. - 11.3 Anyone dissatisfied with the outcome of their complaint having exhausted Loreburn's complaints procedure has the right to refer the matter to the Scottish Public Services Ombudsman.
+- 13.1 Loreburn has a commitment to valuing complaints and ensures the organisation benefits from feedback to identify areas for change or improvement. - 13.2 Loreburn has a Complaints Policy which ensures there are robust and effective procedures in place for complaints to be properly managed and acted upon. - 13.3 Anyone dissatisfied with the outcome of their complaint having exhausted Loreburn's complaints procedure has the right to refer the matter to the Scottish Public Services Ombudsman.

-12. Equality & Human Rights
+14. Equality & Human Rights